39 Fun Summer Outdoor Activities for Preschoolers

 19. DIY Chalk Recipe

 Did you know that you can make your own chalk at home?
 What a fun summer activity!
-Grab your kiddo and follow along with the recipe to make your own chalk.
+Grab your kiddo and follow along with the recipe below.

 20. DIY Rainbow Rice Sensory Bin